erwanlr/Fingerprinter/README.md

 Along with the --app-name option (or -a), the database can be searched:
 ```
 --list-version, --lv                       List all the known versions in the DB for the given app
+--list-files, --lf VERSION                 List all files related to the version for the given app
---show-unique-fingerprints, --suf VERSION  Output the unique file hashes for the given version of the app-name
+--list-unique-fingerprints, --luf VERSION  List the unique hashes related to the files for the supplied version of the app
 --search-hash, --sh HASH                   Search the hash and output the app-name versions & file
 --search-file, --sf FILE                   Search the file using a LIKE method (so % can be used, e.g: readme%) and output the app-name versions & hashes
 ```